 One award route to consider first is flying in the Singapore Suites class from New York to Frankfurt.
 One-way award space can be found for 86,000 miles plus fees and taxes.

-The Platinum Card® from American Express has one of the highest minimum spending limits for a travel credit card.
-You’ll need to spend $5,000 during the first 3 months in order to earn 60,000 bonus points.
+The Platinum Card® from American Express is one of the best premium credit cards you can use for travel.
+It also has one of the highest minimum spending limits for a travel credit card.

 - Delta Air Lines

 - Singapore Airlines

 This can be an excellent option if you want to fly overseas with credit card points.
 You can also book partner flights for domestic travel with most international airline loyalty programs.
 One example is a round-trip economy class flight to Hawaii from the U.S. West Coast on Alaska Air for 25,000 miles.
 You will need to transfer your Membership Rewards to Singapore Airlines first.

 Qantas can be another exciting option if you have been wanting to visit Australia.